So you’re thinking about a career in the transportation world, huh? Honestly, that’s not a bad idea.

 Here at Anderson Trucking Service (ATS), we’ve been in the transportation business since 1955.
 During this time, we’ve seen this industry exponentially expand in a way that can only be compared to the process of cell division, doubling and doubling and doubling some more (haha, science!).

-Needless to say, in order to keep with this industry's growth, we’ve hired our fair share of transportation-industry sales professionals.
+Needless to say, to keep up with this industry's growth, we’ve hired our fair share of transportation-industry sales professionals.
 Some of these people thrived in the fast-paced world of transportation, while others had a more difficult time.

 That said, with a bit of guidance, any person can find great success in a logistics sales career.
 This article will outline some of the largest keys to doing just that.